Updated June 27, 2026

 Financial Aid and Tuition Costs

-Online MIS program tuition varies dramatically by institution type and state residency status.
-According to IPEDS 2023 data, median tuition ranges from $8,400/year at public universities (in-state) to $28,600/year at private institutions.
+Online MIS program tuition varies by institution type and state residency status.
+According to IPEDS 2024 data, median tuition ranges from $8,400/year at public universities (in-state) to $28,600/year at private institutions.
 Many employers offer tuition reimbursement for technology degrees, with 73% of Fortune 500 companies providing educational assistance for employees pursuing relevant online degrees.

 Federal financial aid applies to online programs at accredited institutions, with students eligible for Pell Grants, federal loans, and work-study programs.
 The FAFSA application process remains identical for online students, though state-specific aid may have residency requirements.
 Several states offer grant programs specifically for STEM education that apply to MIS degrees, providing additional funding opportunities for qualified students.